Templarrr/eli5ml/definitions.md

 **Data Science** is a science about the data.
 Lol.
 Think of it as an extension of mathematics (and more specifically - statistics).
 Science does not disappear if you don't have computer, it's still as applicable when done with pen and paper or in your mind.
-Theoretical foundation for everything else.
+Theoretical foundation for everything else - how you need to collect data, process them, different representation of collected data, different algorithms to look for patterns etc etc.
 A lot of scientists belong here.

-**Machine Learning** is a set of technics implementing Data Science ideas using computers.
+**Machine Learning** is a set of technics implementing and automating Data Science ideas using computers.
 You can be genius but if you need to solve 2 million equations you're not doing it manually.
 This part is where engineers take over.